SubhroRoy/VSDSquadron_mini_research/README.md

 </figure><br><br>

 From figures Fig 1, Fig 2 and Fig 3 we can conclude that the C-program written is compiling successfully on gcc platform and is also producing the correct solution. <br>
-### Task 2: Compile the written C-program using RiscV GCC compiler and disassemble.
+### Task 2: Compile the written C-program using the RiscV GCC compiler and disassemble.
 <figure>
 <img width="496" alt="image" src="https://github.com/SubhroRoy/VSDSquadron_mini_research/assets/169291565/7657c233-9ed3-48b0-b311-3beb9208f742"><br>
 <figurecaption>